 The cancer registries that participate in the SEER Program submit data on all cancers diagnosed in their coverage areas to the NCI each year.
-Because of the dynamic nature of the registries' databases, the reported number of new cancer cases in a particular race-sex-agecancer category in a given calendar year may change from that which has been reported in a previous publication.
+Because of the dynamic nature of the registries' databases, the reported number of new cancer cases in a particular race-sex-age-cancer category in a given calendar year may change from that which has been reported in a previous publication.
 Additional cancer cases that were previously overlooked for a given diagnosis year may have been found and reported to the central registry.
 There may have been follow-back of cancers diagnosed by death certificate only; successful efforts to establish the dates of diagnosis for such patients will change the number of patients reported for a given diagnosis year.
 Code changes may occur when a patient dies; for example, information on race is generally available on the death certificate and may be used to update a previously unknown value.
 There may have been elimination of duplicate records for the same patient, often due to name changes or misspellings.

 Thus, a recent report may have a different number of cases for a given diagnosis year than an earlier report, with resulting effects on incidence and possibly survival rates.
 Population estimates may also change from one report to another for some calendar years.
-This occurs because the NCI receives population estimates that are regularly updated by the Bureau of the Census (BOC); for example, previous population estimates for years beginning with 1990 were replaced with new estimates from the BOC.
+This occurs because the NCI receives population estimates that are regularly revised and updated by the Bureau of the Census (BOC).
 Such changes may result in some differences between incidence and mortality rates for a given calendar period as published in different reports.
+See our website for the most current information about the population estimates (http://seer.cancer.gov/popdata/).

-O-14.
+O-18.
 STANDARD ERRORS OF RATES